woniland/ski_jump/instructions/2-Setup.md

 ### Branches and Pull Requests

 When a group implements a new feature always create a new branch, e.g. via `$ git switch -c my-new-branch`.
-Please use a sensible branch name in real life.
 Remember that there will be three groups changing the repository in parallel - you can solve this by using branches.
+Please use sensible branch names in real life.
 Don't put too many changes into a single branch, before asking to merge it to the main branch.
 Try to make one consistent change, e.g. adding one specific new feature, into one branch.
 When you believe your feature is ready, create a Pull Request and ask for a review by the CEO group